 Keeping up with the Joneses

-Randstad conducted the research to accompany the launch of its new Salary Checker tool, giving workers in all sectors the opportunity to compare their salary with those of their professional and regional peers.
+Randstad conducted the research to accompany the launch of its new Salary Checker tool, giving workers in all sectors the opportunity to compare their salaries with those of their professional and regional peers.

 The microsite will also include job comparison tools centred on the importance of salary and the impact it has on job fulfilment.